 This is why people with low porosity hair find that products will often sit on the hair, instead of being absorbed.

-If you have low porosity hair then you will find that you don’t need much protein at all.
+If you have low porosity hair then you will find that you don’t need much protein at all and should switch to protein-free products.

 Some people may benefit from a protein treatment occasionally, but some will find that it is best avoided.